 For me, Thanksgiving is more than a calendar day, though it is great to set aside a day specifically for giving thanks.
 And it is more than a season, though it is certainly appropriate to show gratitude at harvest time for Mother Earth’s loving gifts of food and natural beauty–that riot of color and celebration before the solemn stillness of winter.

-For me, Thanksgiving is a spiritual state, a mindset of gratitude that is renewed EVERY day because every day I receive so many gifts of grace:
+For me, Thanksgiving is a WAY, a spiritual state.
+It’s a cultivated mindset of gratitude that is renewed every day because I receive so many daily gifts of Grace:

 - a spontaneous hug from my daughter

 - a loving snuggle from an animal friend

 - an encouraging message from my spirit guides

 - a breathtaking view of our local beach at sunset

 The Divine showers us daily with such simple gifts, and in return asks only for our attention and appreciation.